joeshaw/powerley-energybridge-homekit/README.md

     powerley-energybridge-homecontrol -ip <energybridge ip>

-The service will query the energy bridge every 5 seconds.
-This can be overridden with the `-interval` flag.
+The service will receive messages from the energy bridge every 5 seconds.

 The Prometheus exporter runs on port 9525 by default.
 This can be changed with the `-addr` flag.